Crypto Terms: Letter O

 What is Off-Ledger Currency?

-Off-Ledger Currency MEANING:
+Off-Ledger Currency Meaning:

-Off-Ledger Currency - is a type of digital currency that is minted outside of a blockchain ledger yet is still accepted and used.
+Off-Ledger Currency - a type of digital currency that is minted outside of a blockchain ledger yet is still accepted and used.

 Let's find out Off-Ledger Currency meaning, definition in crypto, what is Off-Ledger Currency, and all other detailed facts.

 All currencies that do not operate on the blockchain or other distributed ledgers are referred to as off-ledger currencies.
-Even though an off-ledger currency is not designed particularly to be used with a blockchain, it can be utilized in one due to its functionality and widespread acceptability.
+Even though an off-ledger currency is not designed particularly to be used with a blockchain, it can be utilized on one due to its functionality and widespread acceptability.

 Different from an on-ledger currency, an off-ledger currency doesn’t require continuous computational power to exist.
 Because of their stability and popularity, certain off-ledger currencies are digital fiat equivalents (such as USD or EUR) that are used on blockchains.